-eigium Source Strengths Weaknesses Evaluation Registry Not applicable: there is no registry related to cirrhosis.
+Source Strengths Weaknesses Evaluation Registry Not applicable: there is no registry related to cirrhosis.
 N/A N/A Hospital discharge data Exhaustive information on all cases hospitalized for cirrhosis Diagnoses by medical doctor Official database, organized and managed by public health authorities National database No information on patients with cirrhosis who were not admitted to hospital during the reference year; Since in the early stages, cirrhosis is asymptomatic, patients are more commonly admitted in hospital for decompensated cirrhosis with an acute deterioration of the liver functions that requires complex medical care 1 .
 Hospital discharge data for cirrhosis are therefore incidence data for decompensated cirrhosis rather than prevalence data for cirrhosis as a whole.
 HDD is primarily used for administrative purposes, which could result in some problems when data have to be used for epidemiological purposes Sensitivity: medium Specificity: high Health insurance data (IMA/EPS) Not applicable: there are no drugs or nomenclature codes sufficiently specific to match the definition of cirrhosis.
 N/A N/A Health Interview Survey Based on information from a representative sampleProvides representative results at national and regional levels Self-reported information; it is assumed that there may be many false positives and false negatives. → False positives: people who have reported to have cirrhosis, and who are not suffering from this disease.
 This number is supposed to be low. → False negatives: people with cirrhosis who are not aware of having the Sensitivity: low Specificity: medium disease and have not reported it.
 This number could be high as compensated cirrhosis is asymptomatic for a long time before becoming symptomatic.
-Not yearly available (+/- every 5 years) Comparing estimates between subgroups of the sample might lack statistical precision Sentinel GP network data (Intego) Diagnosis by medical professional Longitudinal approach Will not capture patients that bypass the GP (ED, hospitalisation) unless the information is transmitted to the GP Results are limited to Flanders At the level of Flanders, the representativeness cannot be 100% guaranteed (the network only includes a sample of GPs using a specific software and interested in registration) For the PP: not possible to identify the reason for consultation, so might not be related to cirrhosis Sensitivity: low Specificity: high Sentinel GP network data (Sciensano) Not applicable: cirrhosis have not been registered by the Sciensano sentinel GP network.
+Not yearly available (+/- every 5 years) Comparing estimates between subgroups of the sample might lack statistical precision Sentinel network (Intego) GP data Diagnosis by medical professional Longitudinal approach Will not capture patients that bypass the GP (ED, hospitalisation) unless the information is transmitted to the GP Results are limited to Flanders At the level of Flanders, the representativeness cannot be 100% guaranteed (the network only includes a sample of GPs using a specific software and interested in registration) For the PP: not possible to identify the reason for consultation, so might not be related to cirrhosis Sensitivity: low Specificity: high Sentinel network (Sciensano) GP data) Not applicable: cirrhosis have not been registered by the Sciensano sentinel GP network.
 N/A N/A

 Table 2.
-Potential sources and methods for the computation of cirrhosis prevalence inBelgium cirrhosis is decompensated, symptoms appears that are very disabling, and medical care are needed.
+Potential sources and methods for the computation of cirrhosis prevalence in Belgium